 New enrollees will be automatically registered for "Research Project I SA / FA" under the name of the Dean of the Graduate School of Asia Pacific Studies.
-Students must meet with relevant instructors at the First Seminar Meeting, so that a supervisor may be assigned.
-Within one month of the First Seminar Meeting, the Division Head will determine students' supervisors and the Academic Office will update students' registration accordingly.
+The Academic Office will update students' seminar registration once the supervisors have been decided.
 Students should confirm their registration via Campusmate during Correction Period 2.
-The First Seminar Meeting will be held by Division at a designated time and place.
-Refer to the orientation handouts and the Graduate School website for more information.